ReviversMC/modget-manifest-api/README.md

-# Modget Library
+# Modget Manifest API

-This library contains common functions used by different modget tools.
+This API contains common functions for accessing Modget manifests and manifest repositories.

 To use it, add jitpack to the end of your `build.gradle` repositories:
 ```gradle